💬 Join Equaldex's LGBTQ+ Discord to discuss LGBT rights and chat!

 ?

-Same-sex adoption in Sumatera Utara is unknown.
+Same-sex adoption in Sumatera Utara is single only.

 Current status